BurmanT/Towards-Multi-Staged-One-Shot-Visual-Imitation/README.md

 `requirements.txt` has the python packages we used for this project.

-`train_any.py` trains a single task agent as specified in the mosaic repository
+`train_any.py` trains a single task agent using behvaior cloining as specified in the mosaic repository

 **Data Collection**
 To generate expert two staged and three staged task of the Pick&Place task environment, run the following:
 `./collect_data.sh`

+`/tasks/robosuite_env/controllers/expert_pick_place.py` contains multi-stage expert trajectory for Pick&Place environment